wisniewski94/llemonstack/README.md

 > 🍋🍋🍋🍋🍋 _5 lemon rating FTW_

-Ultimately, LLemonStack aims to provide a comprehensive AI configuration framework & education ecosystem... where sh!t just works so you can focus on the fun part of building AI agents.
+Ultimately, LLemonStack aims to provide a comprehensive AI configuration framework & education ecosystem... where stuff just works so you can focus on the fun part of building AI agents.

 With this first release, we're just scratching the surface of what's possible.